-[3] The disclosure obligations in paragraph (D) are not limited to evidence or information that is material as defined by Brady v.
+[3] Reserved.
+The disclosure obligations in paragraph (D) and are not limited to evidence or information that is material as defined by Brady v.
 Maryland (1963) 373 U.S. 83 [83 S.Ct.
 1194] and its progeny.
-Although rule 5-110 does not incorporate the Brady standard of materiality, it is not intended to require cumulative disclosures of information or the disclosure of information that is protected from disclosure by federal or California laws and rules, as interpreted by cases law or court orders.
+Nevertheless, rule 5-110 is not intended to require disclosure of information that is protected from disclosure by federal or California laws and rules, as interpreted by cases law or court orders.
+Nothing in this rule is intended to be applied in a manner inconsistent with statutory and constitutional provisions governing discovery in California courts.
 A disclosure's timeliness will vary with the circumstances, and rule 5-110 is not intended to impose timing requirements different from those established by statutes, procedural rules, court orders, and case law interpreting those authorities and the California and federal constitutions.